-Maggie: [00:00:30] And today we have a very, very special guest on today's episode.
+Maggie: [00:00:30] Today we have a very, very special guest on today’s episode.
 His name is Ircahn Gunawan of Irvins Salted Egg, and he is the co-founder and COO of Irvins, which is a dangerously addictive salted egg snack made in Singapore Ircahn, welcome to the show.

 Ircahn: [00:00:49] Thank you so much for having me.

-Maggie: [00:00:53] Yeah. we would love to know, you know, like what your upbringing was like and what it was like growing up with your brothers in Singapore.
+Maggie: [00:00:53] We would love to know, you know, what your upbringing was like and what it was like growing up with your brothers in Singapore.

-So it's really you know, I really enjoyed that.
-And I think it really formed my, mentality in life as well. but we had to migrate over from Indonesia to Singapore. and that was during if you remember the 1998 Asian financial crisis.
+I really enjoyed that and I think it really formed my, mentality in life as well.
+But we had to migrate over from Indonesia to Singapore and that was during if you remember the 1998 Asian financial crisis.
 It was that year with all the turmoil and everything.
 So we had to move over, like literally in, in those early days and periods of the crisis.
-And yeah, so then I, I grew up.
-And Oh, well, we grew up in, in, in Singapore from when I was nine years old until I was 17.
-And that's also a very, you know, it's a huge change especially for me being nine years old, honestly, back then I had no clue what was going on.
-I mean, I didn't know what's an Asian financial crisis, but my parents were just like Ircahn, we have to migrate and board a plane and you know, I'm like, okay, but my, but I just entered a school one week ago I have my shirt and pants, my books are all bought, you know, we have to go.
+We grew up in Singapore from when I was nine years old until I was 17.
+It’s a huge change especially for me being nine years old, honestly, back then I had no clue what was going on.
+I didn’t know what’s an Asian financial crisis, but my parents were just like Ircahn, we have to migrate and board a plane and you know, I’m like, okay, but my, but I just entered a school one week ago I have my shirt and pants, my books are all bought we have to go.

 I was like, what is going on?
-And I was crying.
-I remember I was like crying and I'm like my friends, you know, I don't want to go over, but I think thanks to my parents like they really held on and bonded and really let, let our family and, and, you know, Three boys.
-I don't know about you guys, but I think a family of three boys is quite a rowdy and difficult to handle, I suppose.
+I remember I was like crying and I’m like my friends, I don’t want to go over, but I think thanks to my parents like they really held on and bonded.
+I don’t know about you guys, but I think a family of three boys is quite a rowdy and difficult to handle, I suppose.

-And yeah, my, my, my, my, my mom and dad, you know, I really appreciate them.
-Cause you know, my mom was like, basically I'm a solo fighter, really just supporting and. nurturing our family in a new country.
-My dad for over many, many years, basically had to fly back and forth because of the work he still works in Singapore in Indonesia.
+And my mom and dad, I really appreciate them.
+Cause you know, my mom was like, basically I’m a solo fighter, really just supporting and nurturing our family in a new country.
+My dad for over many, many years, basically had to fly back and forth because of the work he still works in Singapore and Indonesia.

-, but the company also has a branch in Singapore, but as a result, basically in those years, you know, I remember that he’ll basically work Monday to Friday in Jakarta.
+The company also has a branch in Singapore, but as a result, basically in those years, you know, I remember that he’ll basically work Monday to Friday in Jakarta.
 Flies into Singapore on Friday night, we would pick him up at a Changi airport.
 Then we would spend the weekend together. you know, sometimes he might have meetings and all that, but we would like to eat together, go out together.
 And then Sunday night he has to fly back to Jakarta and he had to do that.
 Every single week for five or six years.
-So that, that, that, that, that also really Shaped who I am, I guess.
-Yeah.
-So, yeah, I was so sorry.
-I'm like sweating.
-It's so hot in Singapore.
+So that, that, that, that, that also really shaped who I am.

 Bryan: [00:06:33] Okay.
 I mean, we appreciate you taking your time out to do this podcast.
 You know, obviously you have a large fan base in the United States.
 We want to learn more about you too because you’re such an interesting person, you know, like we all know your product and we liked the newer generation entrepreneurs too, not just in America, but internationally too.
 You’re willing to put yourself out there and become the brand itself.
 We love that, you know, cause we need to see more Asian entrepreneur entrepreneurs walk down that path.
 And it’s really awesome to hear that you’re bond with your brothers feels all the way back to, since we were, since you were a child, you know, and that, the time that you spent together, like help you guys work so cohesively together right now?
 You know, I wish that honestly, I had that kind of bond with my siblings, because I tell my brother started the company all the time.
 He’s like, no, I don’t want to.